 This is an introductory article about the UniFi Mobile app.
 It describes some of its features, its limitations and some configurations that can be done to your UniFi network while you're on the go.
 Join the discussion in the UniFi Wireless forum or make a feature requests in the UniFi Mobile Requests page.

-This is a general overview of the UniFi app.
+NOTES & REQUIREMENTS: This is a general overview of the UniFi app.
 It describes the iOS version of the app; however, the Android version is similar.

 Table of Contents

 - Standalone Mode vs Controller Mode

 - Standalone Mode

 - Related Articles

 The UniFi Mobile app is a mobile user interface (UI) for UniFi.
 You can keep an eye on your network or make quick configuration adjustments when you are on the go.
 This is a great solution for around the clock network support.
 There are versions for Android and iOS, available for free on the App Store and Google Play.
 The app is also connected to the Ubiquiti blog, so you can keep up to date with the newest developments.
 These are the main tabs: Controllers, Devices, and Account.

 The Controllers screen displays an overview of the controllers you can manage.
 From here, you can add a new controller, you can customize this screen's behavior and you can launch the controller management interface.

 You can change behavior of this screen by tapping on the slider button in the top right, which presents a screen with options you can modify such as: requiring a password to launch a controller, screen tapping behavior, as well as display options (where to show the launch button), and how to display the different types of controller.
 The explanation of each is found in the app screen as shown in the screenshot below.